manasseh-randriamitsiry/ljsa_backup/README.md

 # ljsa_java8

+- By ManassehRandriamitsiry
+- This code is under licence of Lycee Joel Sylvain (not open source)

+how to set up :
+- default Main :
+-     Main
 -     JAVA_VERSION = 8;
-- FX_VERSION = 8;
+-     FX_VERSION = 8(Embabed with java8);
-- By ManassehRandriamitsiry

-how to setup :
-- default Main : Main
+- default sql config :
-- default sql user : root
+-     dbUser: root
--         sql password: 123456789
+-     password: 123456789
-- edit those config in utils/DatabaseConnection.java
+- You can edit those sql config at:
+-     src/main/java/com.manasseh.ljsa/utils/DatabaseConnection.java
-- then, import the sql file to the database
+- then, import the sql file to the database:
+-     ljsa.sql
+- !!! don't forget to change your JAVA_VERSION to 8
-- Enjoy
+- enjoy